NuttyLogic/BSBolt/docs/align.md

 ```

 ### BSB Align
-Read alignment is performed by modifying the input sequence by converting any bases not converted during bisulfite treatment.
-Depending on the
-read bases are converted from cytosine to thymine, or guanine to adenine for the complement of bisulfite converted DNA.
-Reads from DNA that
-has not been fully bisulfite converted will generally map to both reference strands.
-In this case the reads are not considered bisulfite unique
-and reported as unmapped reads.
-Reads produced from the complement of bisulfite converted DNA can also be mapped.
-In this case the
-pattern of *in silico* base substitution is reversed.
+Input reads are modified by first performing *In silico* bisulfite conversion of any unconverted cytosines (or guanines in the case of PCR products of bisulfite converted DNA).
 Read mapping is handled by Bowtie2.
-Bowtie2 setting may be changed by passing the appropriate
-argument through the BSBolt Align module.
+Bowtie2 arguments may be changed by passing the appropriate argument through the BSBolt Align module.

 A mapped read is considered a valid read alignment if the number of mismatches between the reference and read is below the user set threshold, *-M*, and the
 read is bisulfite unique.
 Bisulfite unique reads only map to one reference strand implying the read is fully bisulfite converted.
+Reads that are not bisulfite valid will be reported
-Valid reads are further modified
-so all Watson reads are reported as sense (+) reads and all Crick reads are reported as anti-sense (-) reads.
+as unmapped reads.
+Valid reads are further modified so all Watson reads are reported as sense (+) reads and all Crick reads are reported as anti-sense (-) reads.

 **BSB Align Commands**